by Donald E. Sheppard ©2016 NACC|

 TRACKING HERNANDO DESOTO'S ARMY

 Archeology was once thought to be the key to locating DeSoto's trail, but that science has failed to do so in the many years since ethnologists and historians surrendered that study to them.
 Little evidence of conquest has been found.
 That which has been has led to suspicious conclusions.

-On the other hand, knowledge in other sciences has flourished in the 150 years since the DeSoto trail theory we learned was first deduced in 1857.
-We now realize that early trail seekers misunderstood post-DeSoto native migration, 16th century moon phases, tides, coastal mariners' tactics, geographic reality and DeSoto's "paced" navigation technique.
+On the other hand, knowledge in other sciences has flourished in the years since the DeSoto trail theory we learned was first deduced in 1857.
+We now realize that early trail seekers had little knowledge of post-DeSoto tribal migration, geographic reality, 16th century compass declination, moon phases, tides and mariners' terminology.

-Moon phases and "coasts" were critical to Conquistadors (Moon Phase Tabulations).
 The King's Agent with DeSoto described his trail through Florida in relation to the coast.
 To him and other seamen the word "coast" meant navigable water nearest to land; a functional sea lane.
 Historians have used the shoreline of our shallow Gulf of Mexico in placing DeSoto's trail.
 That shoreline lies ten to thirty miles inland of Florida's "coast:" they placed DeSoto's trail about that distance inland of his real one.